 - Improved mobility and balance: People recovering from injuries from an accident, surgery or conditions like a stroke may become disoriented and find it difficult to get back on their feet again.
 In these such cases, rehabilitation physiotherapy can provide great help.
 It not only helps the body regain lost muscle strength and improves coordination but also helps patients move around safely.

-- Prevention of surgery: While surgery may be unavoidable in some cases, physiotherapy may reduce the need for it.
+- Prevention of/recovery from surgery: While surgery may be unavoidable in some cases, physiotherapy may reduce the need for it.
 A combination of exercises and therapies can eliminate pain, heal injured tissues and facilitate pain-free mobility.

 - Manage age-related issues: As we age, many of us tend to develop musculoskeletal complications like osteoporosis and osteoarthritis.
 To manage these daily aches and pain, physiotherapy can be helpful.

 - Avoid dependency on medicines: While painkillers may temporarily relieve pain, the effect they can have on kidneys and liver may prove fatal over the long term.
 That’s why it is recommended to opt for physiotherapy to deal with chronic pain.